na-na-hi/renget/archive/SillyNAIGuide.md

 ###CONFIG PRESETS AND INSTRUCT
 Probably among the biggest things that will affect both the length and quality of your replies.
 While it's a general rule of thumb that a longer reply will give you a longer response from the AI, it's not a hard and fast rule.
 First, though, let's go through my personal preferred configs for NAI.
 I'm not going to go into all of them, just the top three I use the most.

-- **Instruct'** is NAI's version of (OOC: Do this).
+- **Instruct** is NAI's version of (OOC: Do this).
 Whenever you want the AI to do something, whether it's to direct the scene more or to tell it to add more detail, just put whatever instructions you want in between curly brackets.
 Example: {Go into more detail about {{char}}'s ass and titties.} Instruct should work on all configs.
-	==IMPORTANT: While you do not have to close the curly brackets on the site, you have to do so in Silly otherwise it will autocomplete it for you.==
+	==IMPORTANT: While you do not have to close the curly brackets on the site, you have to do so in Silly otherwise it will autocomplete it for you.
+For example, if you put "{Make {{char}} moan more" as a reply, the AI would respond something like "and describe her cock.} (Rest of AI reply here)."
+Not necessarily a deal breaker, but it is annoying if you didn't want the bot to describe her nonexistent futa cock or something.==

 1. Fresh Coffee
 	- This is the most instruct-friendly config and the one that I prefer to use when starting an RP completely fresh with no logs to build off of.
 It's the config that is supposed to listen the most and the one I have most consistency with card details.
 2. Stelenes
 	- This config has an emphasis on having a more unique response with each swipe, but not as wild and random as other more creative configs.
 I use this when I want to see the different, more reasonable responses the AI can give.
+Occasionally freaks out a little bit after a 'Continue' but a swipe usually fixes that.
 3. Green Active Writer
 	- The most creative and wild variations on replies.
 However, it's also prone to breaking format, occasionally using shit grammar and completely butchering/making up/combining words.
 I only use this sparingly when I want to really spice up the rp.
 Writer's Daemon allegedly is the same as Green Active Writer, but for some reason it generates completely blank responses when I try.
+4. Tesseract
+	- Another preset that an anon suggested as making the model closer to a Turbo-like experience if the other presets aren't doing it for you.
+It takes a little bit longer to generate, but not so much as one would think.
+Still under 20 seconds for the initial reply.
+According to NAI, it's more loyal to style and maintaining consistency, but I also think that as a result, simpler cards make the chat more predictable.
+However, if occasional schizoing out or logical leaps piss you off, this would be a good preset for you.
+5. Pilotfish
+	- WIP
+6. Asper
+	- WIP
+7. Carefree
+	- WIP
+8. Block
+	- WIP
+9. Blended Coffee
+	- WIP

-Something to note: There currently, as far as I can see, no way for you to save your default values for TopK/P/A etc and they're reset to default every time you switch to a different config, therefore, if you want to experiment heavily with those values, I suggest working primarily on the website itself.
+==Something to note: There currently, as far as I can see, no way for you to save your default values for TopK/P/A etc and they're reset to default every time you switch to a different config, therefore, if you want to experiment heavily with those values, I suggest working primarily on the website itself.
+Please look to [this guide](https://rentry.org/NAIChatbot) for more information.==

 ***